 The passage of legislation on January 23, 2004 authorizing and funding the MCC for FY2004 (Division D of P.L.
 108-199) launched a period of 90 days during which the new Corporation formed, issued required reports, consulted with Congress and the public, and selected first year participant countries.
 Within 10 days of enactment, the Board of Directors held its initial meeting to establish the program, and over the following weeks the Corporation identified "candidate" countries for FY2004, published the criteria and methodology to be used for country selection, solicited public comments, issued guidelines for Compact proposals, and, on May 6, 2004, selected 16 countries to participate in the MCA's first year of operations.
-This was followed on November 10 with the selection of FY2005 eligible MCA countries, an action that added one new participant to the FY2004 list.
+This was followed on November 10 with the selection of FY2004 list.
 The MCA Board issued its third round of selections on November 8, 2005, choosing 23 countries, six of which are new for FY2006.
 In addition, 18 countries have been named as threshold nations - those that just missed qualifying as eligible countries - for FY2005 and FY2006.

-3 On July 13, 2004, the Senate confirmed two of the four new Board members: Kenneth Hackett, President and CEO of Catholic Relief Services, and Christine Todd Whitman, former Governor of New Jersey and former head of the Environmental Protection Agency, 2001-2003.
+4 On July 13, 2004, the Senate confirmed two of the four new Board members: Kenneth Hackett, President and CEO of Catholic Relief Services, and Christine Todd Whitman, former Governor of New Jersey and former head of the Environmental Protection Agency, 2001-2003.
 No further nominees have been submitted by the White House.